Joycai/Gemini-Image-Tool/README_en.md

 2.  **Google API Key**: Enter your Gemini API Key (you can get one from [Google AI Studio](https://aistudio.google.com/app/apikey)).
 3.  **Auto Save Path**: Set a directory where your generated images will be permanently saved.
 The history feature will be disabled if this is left empty.
 4.  **Language**: Choose your preferred interface language.
 5. Click **"💾 Save Config"**.
-Language changes require a system restart by clicking the **"♻️ Restart System"** button at the top of the app.
+Language changes require a system restart by clicking the **"♻️ Restart Application"** button on the settings page.

 ### 2. Basic Workflow
 1.  **Select Assets**: